Rogers Corporation (ROG)

 2. Receivables Turnover:

-The receivables turnover ratio reflects how efficiently a company collects on credit sales.
-Rogers Corp.'s receivables turnover has been relatively consistent over the years, indicating that the company efficiently collects payments from customers.
-A higher turnover ratio suggests effective management of accounts receivable.
+- The receivables turnover ratio measures how efficiently a company collects payments from its customers.
+A higher ratio indicates faster collection of accounts receivable.

 3. Payables Turnover:

-The payables turnover ratio measures how quickly a company pays its suppliers.
-Rogers Corp.'s payables turnover has fluctuated over the years but generally remained at a moderate level.
-A higher turnover ratio indicates that the company is paying its suppliers more frequently, potentially benefiting from early payment discounts.
+- The payables turnover ratio measures how quickly a company pays its suppliers.
+A higher ratio suggests that the company is paying its suppliers more quickly.

 4. Working Capital Turnover:

-The working capital turnover ratio shows how well a company utilizes its working capital to generate sales.
-Rogers Corp.'s working capital turnover has varied over the years, indicating changes in the efficiency of its working capital utilization.
-A higher turnover ratio suggests effective management of working capital resources.
+- The working capital turnover ratio indicates how effectively a company utilizes its working capital to generate sales revenue.
+A higher ratio suggests better utilization of working capital.

 Average number of days